stellar/django-polaris/docs/integrations/index.rst

 .. autofunction:: polaris.integrations.WithdrawalIntegration.after_form_validation

-Some wallets may pass fields documented in SEP-9_ to the `/interactive` endpoints for the anchor to use to pre-populate the forms presented to the user.
+Some wallets may pass fields documented in SEP-9_ in the initial POST request for the anchor to use to pre-populate the forms presented to the user.
 Polaris provides an integration function to save and validate the fields passed.